All Episodes

 Right.

-Let's go to the to the comments.
+Let's go to the comments.

-Easy E says Actively incriminating yourself as public servant to spite your president is insanity.
+Easy E says actively incriminating yourself as public servant to spite your president is insanity.

-Trump's time time in office is short, federal prison time is not.
+Trump's time in office is short.

-Luke Stewart says, Good day all.
+Luke Stewart says, good day all.

-Maybe we should take away the European man's gift, modern civilization from non Europeans.
+Maybe we should take away the European man's gift modern civilization from non-Europeans.

 You don't know how good you got until it's gone.